rocrill/velo_city/README.md

 The Code Institute LMS content, including the Django Boutique Ado walkthrough project, as well as some posts on Stackoverflow were used to create this site.
 All code taken from these resources has been adapted to suit the needs of this site, except for the specific cases referenced below.

-The Bootstrap footer was taken from [Bootstrap](https://mdbootstrap.com/snippets/standard/mdbootstrap/2885103?view=side).
+The Bootstrap footer code was taken from [Bootstrap](https://mdbootstrap.com/snippets/standard/mdbootstrap/2885103?view=side) and adapted to fulfil the needs of the site.

-This Stackoverflow [article](https://stackoverflow.com/questions/50439356/django-date-validation-help-needed) was used when applying date valifdation to the service booking form.
+This Stackoverflow [article](https://stackoverflow.com/questions/50439356/django-date-validation-help-needed) was used when applying date validation to the service booking form.

-This Stackoverflow [article](https://stackoverflow.com/questions/45379727/make-images-the-same-size-in-bootstrap-grid) was used to make all product images o the All Products page the same size.
+This Stackoverflow [article](https://stackoverflow.com/questions/45379727/make-images-the-same-size-in-bootstrap-grid) was used to make all product images on the All Products page the same size.

 This Django [article](https://forum.djangoproject.com/t/how-to-set-data-calendar-widget-for-datefield-and-datetimefield-wiht-format-day-month-year-dd-mm-yyyy/7243) was used when implementing a date and time field to the Add Event form.